fknauf/ise-recorder/README.md

 rootless docker or if your uid:gid is not `1000:1000`.
 Giving it mode 777 just avoids the need for configuration before getting started.

-For production environments, it's recommended to mount a data directory owned by the process user in the backend container.
+For production environments, it's advisable to mount a data directory owned by the process user in the backend container.
 You can run it behind a reverse proxy that handles TLS.
 I haven't tested serving it in a subdirectory, so I recommend using a subdomain; the most straightforward config is to have the frontend at `/` and the backend (if you want one) at `/api`.

+In most production environments it's also strongly advised to configure OpenID-Connect authentication.
+See `compose-with-auth.yml` for a toy example.

 ## Hack it yourself